-St. Ambrose implements the Virtues Based Restorative Discipline.
-All teachers have had or undergo the training for the procedures and skills that are presented in these programs.
+St. Ambrose implements restorative discipline.
+All teachers have had or undergo the training for the procedures and skills of restorative discipline.
 By its nature, discipline is the attitude and activity necessary to make learning possible.
 It creates an atmosphere in which all students can best achieve their maximum potential.